cakephp/authentication/readme.md

 ### Differences

+* No authentication layer is provided, you will need to build this yourself.
 * There is no automatic checking of the session.
 To get the actual user data from the session you'll have to use the `SessionAuthenticator`.
 It will check the session if there is data in the configured session key and put it into the identity object.
 * The user data is no longer available through the AuthComponent but is accessible via a request attribute and encapsulated in an identity object: `$request->getAttribute('authentication')->getIdentity();`
 * The logic of the authentication process has been split into authenticators and identifiers.
 An authenticator will extract the credentials from the request, while identifiers verify the credentials and find the matching user.